A Twist on Pecan Pie using Mexican chocolate and agave for a pie that's less sweet but has warm notes of cinnamon and chocolate.

 Serving and Storing the Pie

-Once the pie is done baking, allow it to cool before serving.
-At least 30 minutes.
+Once the pie is done baking, allow it to cool at least 30 minutes before serving.
 You can keep the pie out for a couple hours, if you plan on serving it later in the day.

 To complete your Thanksgiving dinner here are some of my favorite recipes: